ETAAcademy/ETAAcademy-Go/README.md

 ### 🚀 **Mastering Go for Network Security & Application Development** 🌐

-Welcome to a comprehensive Go programming tutorial, designed to equip you with essential skills for **network security** 🔒 and **application development** 📱!
+Welcome to a comprehensive Go programming tutorial, designed to equip you with essential skills for **web3.0 security** 🔒 and **application development** 📱!
 This guide is perfect for anyone from beginners to seasoned developers eager to master Go’s unique capabilities.

 - **🛠 Step-by-Step Learning**: Start with Go fundamentals, and gradually build up to advanced security concepts.
 - **🔐 Focus on Security**: Learn to build secure network protocols and explore security best practices for robust applications.